Lusalira–Nkonge–Lumegere–Sembabule Road: Upgrade to class II bitumen

 In 2018, the Government of Uganda (GOU), through the Uganda National Roads Authority (UNRA), began making arrangements to upgrade this road to class II bitumen, with shoulders, culverts and drainage channels.
-The work includes (a) grade-separated intersections (b) underpasses and related structures (c) signal lights and (d) side walls.
+The work includes grade-separated intersections, underpasses and related structures, signal lights and side walls.
 In April 2022, UNRA indicated that the next stage of development was contract signing with an entity called Tecnovia Joint Venture.
 In February 2022, the executive director of UNRA, Allen Kagina, while releasing the half year performance report for the financial year 2021/2022, indicated that this road is a priority.

+The EPC contract was awarded to Tecnovia Joint Venture, comprising Tecnovia S.A. a construction conglomerate based in Porto Salvo, Portugal and Tecnovia Angola, its subsidiary, based in Luanda, Angola.

+Construction

+On 15 August 2025, Uganda's Minister of Works, General Katumba Wamala officially commissioned the beginning of construction of this road to bitumen II standard.
+The work is expected to take 36 months at a budgeted cost of UGX521.6 billion (€126.44 million).

 Funding

-As of July 2018, the construction cost had not yet been made public.
-The Exim Bank of China and UK Export Finance had indicated willingness to provide loans for this project.
-The GOU was expected to make an equity investment into the upgrade of this road.
+As of July 2018, the GOU was expected to make an equity investment into the upgrade of this road.
 As of that time, selection of an engineering, procurement and construction (EPC) contractor was ongoing.

+In November 2024 the Ugandan government signed an agreement with Citibank Uganda for the institution to advance a syndicated loan for the paving of this road.
+The construction cost is budgeted at USh534.9 billion (US$146.96 million).
+The syndicated loan was arranged by Citibank Uganda.
+Absa Bank Mauritius participated in the syndication.
+Other participants include the Development Bank of Southern Africa and the African Trade and Investment Development Insurance.
+The table below outlines the sources of funding for paving the Lusalira–Nkonge–Lumegere–Sembabule Road.